nordnet/cordova-hot-code-push-local-dev-addon/README.md

 ### When to use this plugin

 You should use this plugin for development purpose only.
 It will help you to speed up the development, and nothing more.
-When the app is ready and you are prepared for release - don't forget to delete this plugin.
+When the app is ready and you are prepared for release - don't forget to delete it.
 It's not gonna work in the release mode anyway.
 Plus, if you'll try to publish iOS version of the app with this plugin - there is a good chance that it will be rejected because of the Swift code.
 For some reason when you build your app from console - in the result archive there is no `SwiftSupport` folder.
 And because of that you will be rejected with the message:
 ```
 Dear developer,